GenStatLeipzig/IMISE-Epidemiologisches-Bulletin-23/README.md

 ### Comparison observed data with described scenarios

+Updated data on hospitalization is made available by the [Saechsische Staatsregierung](https://www.coronavirus.sachsen.de/infektionsfaelle-in-sachsen-4151.html#a-8983) typically on Tuesdays in the afternoon.

 #### BA.5-wave in summer 2022:

 Black line shows data used for modelling (for test-positives and hospitalized people mean of 7 days, right-centric, see bulletin), red indicates data observed later.
 The light oscillating lines are daily reported data.
 Grey shaded areas denote the range where most modelled trajectories were found (95% confidence interval).